zesk/build/documentation/source/guide/testing.md

 [🛠️ Guide](./index.md) &middot; [⬅ Home ](../index.md)
 <hr />

-Zesk Build has a complete testing and assertion platform which allows you to write tests for your Bash scripts with a lot of extra functionality which makes it easy to use.
+{applicationName} has a complete testing and assertion platform which allows you to write tests for your Bash scripts with a lot of extra functionality which makes it easy to use.

 ## Basic setup